bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/for-sof.md

 ---
-title: "FOR SOF"
+title: "Files"
-description: "This page provides an overview of the for-sof and passwords in the FOR SOF folder, along with descriptions of previous versions of it."
+description: "This page contains all files related to the ARG, including physical document distributed during events.
+Most of the files are from the FOR SOF folder, which Selene left for her child Sof."
 categories: []
 tags: ["lore", "for sof", "sof", "selene", "documents", "passwords", "rain", "birth",
        "nex gen", "post human", "walkthrough", "arg", "bring me the horizon", "bmth", "password game", "qr code",